 How to achieve a creamy consistency

-A creamy cheesecake, isn't that what we all want?
-Achieving it is not hard but a few details must not be overlooked.
+We all want creamy cheesecake, right?
+Achieving it is not hard, but a few details must not be overlooked.

-- Cooling down: the oven is turned off and the cheesecake is left inside with the door closed for another hour.
-Then it needs to cool down completely to room temperature before you chill it.
-Why?
-Because it needs to cool down gradually.
+- Cooling down: the oven is turned off, and the cheesecake is left inside with the door closed for another hour.
+Then, it needs to cool completely to room temperature before you chill it.
+Why? because it needs to cool down gradually.
 She's not friends with sudden changes in temperature.

 - Refrigeration: once it's cooled down it goes into the refrigerator, well wrapped.
 At least 8 hours for best results.
 I never leave it less than 12 hours, and usually a day or 2.
-Trust me that it all helps to get that creamiest consistency possible.
+Trust me, it all helps to get that creamiest consistency possible.

 I have a recipe for an 8-hour cheesecake.
 The creaminess is out of this world, unlike anything I ever tasted!
 That's what slow baking does.